VoxelCubes/AdvancedAsciiArt/README.md

 ## Text Output Calibration
 When pasting art as text into another program, the character and line spacing may change.
-To correct distortions, it is best tweak the scale factors.
+To correct distortions, it is best to tweak the scale factors.
 In order to find the optimal values, you can use the _testbox.png_ image to find what values preserve its square shape.
 For Discord, I've found that a width of 1.1 and a height of 0.6 are pretty good.